 All or part of the taxable portion of a lump-sum distribution from the United States Steel Corporation Plan for Employee Pension Benefits may be rolled over into an eligible participant's account within 60 days following receipt of the distribution.
-Eligible participants may also roll over assets from the qualified plans of their immediately preceding employer (prior to July 1, 2015, any previous employer of an active employee, and prior to January 1, 2015, an active employee's immediately preceding employer) (or from a conduit IRA solely containing such assets and earnings).
-There were no Rollovers into the Plan for 2015.
-Rollovers into the Plan for 2014 totaled \$215 thousand.
+Eligible participants may also roll over assets from the qualified plans of their immediately preceding employer (prior to July 1, 2015, any previous employer of an active employee and prior to January 1, 2015, an active employee's immediately preceding employer) (or from a conduit IRA solely containing such assets and earnings).
+Rollovers into the Plan for 2015 and 2014 totaled \$19.8 million and \$23.2 million, of which \$16.6 million and \$22.0 million were transferred from the United States Steel Corporation Plan for Employee Pension Benefits, respectively.

-e.
-Notes receivable from participants - The loan program enables participants to borrow up to 50 percent of the value of their vested account (other than the Retirement Account) subject to certain provisions.
+- e.
+Notes receivable from participants The loan program enables participants to borrow up to 50 percent of the value of their vested account (other than the Retirement Account) subject to certain provisions.
 The maximum loan amount is \$50,000 and the minimum loan amount is \$500.
 Repayments of loans are made in level monthly installments over a period of not less than twelve months or more than 60 months.
 A maximum of two loans can be outstanding at any one time.
-The interest rate on loans is the rate charged on fully secured loans by the USX Federal Credit Union plus one-half of one percent (for plan loans approved in any month beginning on or after July 1, 2014, the Prime Rate as provided by Reuters as of Markets Close on the last business day of the prior month plus one percent) and remains fixed for the duration of the loan (4.25 percent to 4.50 percent in 2015 and 2014).
+The interest rate on loans is the rate charged on fully secured loans by the USX Federal Credit Union plus one-half of one percent (for plan loans approved in any month beginning on or after July 1, 2014, the Prime Rate as provided by Reuters as of Markets Close on the last business day of the prior month plus one percent) and remains fixed for the duration of the loan (4.25 percent to 6.00 percent in 2015 and 2014).
 Prepayment of the entire outstanding loan can be made at any time without penalty.
 When payments are not timely received, the loan amount outstanding at that time becomes subject to taxation.
-Loans are recorded at net realizable value in the financial statements.

-f.
-Investment options - Please refer to the Summary Plan Description for details on the investment options offered by the Plan.
+Loans are recorded at net realizable value in the financial statements. - f.
+Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan.

-2. Accounting
+2. Accounting policies:

-policies: